ruchernchong/crypto-helper-bot/README.md

 You will need to have a valid [Telegram](https://telegram.org) account in order to use this bot.

 ## Usage
-You can add the bot in Telegram [@CryptoHelperBot](https://t.me/CryptoHelperBot).
-This username had been finalised by the Telegram team.
-Shout out to them for changing to a more official username!
+You can add the bot in Telegram [@CryptoHelperBetaBot](https://t.me/CryptoHelperBetaBot).

 ```
 /start - Launch the helper text